 Google Search Console

 If you need to check how your structured data is performing in Google, check your Search Console.
-Locate the Structured Data tab under Search Appearance and you’ll see all the pages that have structured data, plus an overview of pages that give errors, if any.
+Find the Structured Data tab under Search Appearance and you’ll see all the pages that have structured data, plus an overview of pages that give errors, if any.
 You can also find more insights into Rich Cards.
 Read this post for more info.

 Let’s look at the hierarchy.
 A Schema.org implementation starts with a Thing, this is the most generic type of item.
 A Thing could be a more specific type of item, for instance, a Creative Work, an Event, Organisation, Person, Place or Product.

 For example, a movie is a “Thing” and a “Creative Work”, which falls under the category “Movie”.
 You can add a lot of properties to this, like a “Description”, a “Director”, an “Actor”, a poster “Image”, “Duration” or “Genre”.
 There are loads of properties to add, so you can get as specific as you want.
-However, don’t go overboard, since not every property is used by search engines – not yet anyway.
+However, don’t go overboard, since not every property is used by search engines – at least not yet anyway.
 What you should do, is look at the specifications in Google’s documentation, for instance, to see which properties are required and which are recommended.

 A sample Schema.org hierarchy